maritaganta/dependency_conflicts_therapist/guides/dockerfile-modification.md

 The Dockerfile is a centralised document where all of the installation commands are written in a sequential manner.
 Specifically, observe the commands that follow `RUN`.

+## Take a look at what is already being installed

 Notice how `python` is installed, along with other helpful things like `git` or `terminator`.

 ```